Youm-e-Ashur observed across KP peacefully

 All the mourning processions passed through the traditional routes where sabeels offering free cold drinks were set up at different places.
 Teams of the Rescue 1122 were also deployed at the routes of the processions to provide emergency treatment to the mourners.

 MARDAN: The mourning processions were taken out from Imambargahs amid tight security.
-Strict security measures had been taken to ensure peaceful observance of Muharram.
 More than 950 policemen were deployed in sensitive areas.
 The police sealed Bank Road and Shamshi Road for traffic.
-Regional Police Officer Mardan Range Sher Akbar Khan, District Police Officer Zahidullah Khan and others reviewed the security arrangements.

 NOWSHERA: The processions were taken out from three Imambargahs in Nowshera, including Imambargah Saddar Bazaar, Imambargah Khattak Building and Imambargah Risalpur.
 District Police Officer Najamul Hasnain and Deputy Commissioner Mir Raza Uzgan monitored the security arrangements.
 Up to 950 cops had been deployed while sniffer dogs were also used to look for explosives.

 KOHAT: The participants of the processions passed through the traditional routes.
 Commissioner Kohat Syed Abdul Jabbar Shah and Deputy Inspector General of Police, Kohat, Tayyab Hafeez Cheema reviewed the security arrangements.
-They also visited the supreme command post to monitor the processions.
 About 10,000 cops had been deployed for the security of the processions and Imambargahs.

 PARACHINAR: The main mourning procession appeared from the central Imambargah in Parachinar, the headquarters of Kurram, that had been declared the most sensitive districts in the province.